n8n-io/n8n-docs/docs/doc2/enable-feedback-function.md

 ---
 title: "Enable Feedback Function"
 date: "2021-07-05"
+description: This documentation should explain how to enable the Feedback Function within the Fellow Ephesoft Plugins
+tags:
+  - DOC²
+  - Feedback
+  - Fellow Ephesoft Plugins
 ---

 This documentation should explain how to enable the Feedback Function within the Fellow Ephesoft Plugins.